Repairing Your Chimney In Yorkshire

 Rebuilding Chimneys in Yorkshire

-At The Yorkshire Lime Company, our team of professional masons have many years of experience rebuilding and repointing chimneys.
+At The Yorkshire Lime Company, our professional masons have many years of experience rebuilding and repointing chimneys.
 We only use traditional materials, such as lime mortar, which has been used for centuries in chimney construction.
 Lime mortar helps to ensure that the structure is breathable and durable.
 We also carry out flaunching pots regularly.
 Flaunching involves applying a layer of lime mortar to the top of the chimney to secure the chimney pots in place.
 Flaunching also helps to prevent water ingress.
-As a result, our customers can be confident that their chimneys will remain in good condition for many years.
-Thanks to our use of traditional methods and materials, they can rest assured that their property is in safe hands.
+As a result, our customers can be confident that their ducts will remain in good condition for many years.
+Thanks to our use of traditional methods and materials, they can rest assured that their property is safe.

-The chimney pointing is important for repairing any masonry; it keeps the water and cold out.
+Chimney repointing is necessary for repairing masonry; it keeps the water and cold out.
 The pointing also helps to hold the bricks together; when the pointing fails, the bricks become loose.
 The first thing to consider when undertaking any repairs to a chimney is how it can be accessed.
 Is there a safe way to get to the top?
 What type of ladder will be needed?
 These are all critical factors to consider before starting any repair work.
 The next thing to consider is what type of pointing will be required.

-There are many different types of pointing materials available on the market, so it is important to choose one that is compatible with the current mortar and will match the original fabric of the building.
+Chimney repointing is a process used to repair the mortar between the bricks of a chimney.
+Over time, the mortar can become cracked and worn, allowing water to seep in and cause damage to the chimney.
+Repointing the chimney helps to seal the gaps and prevent further damage.
+There are many different types of pointing materials available on the market, so it is essential to choose one that is compatible with the current mortar and will match the original fabric of the building.
 Once these decisions have been made, the repair work can begin.
+First, the loose and damaged mortar must be removed from the chimney.
+This can be done by hand or with a power tool.

 Why Choose The Yorkshire Lime Company for Chimney Repairs in Yorkshire?

 Yorkshire is home to a wealth of traditional buildings and heritage sites, many of which are listed.
 At The Yorkshire Lime Company, we have a wealth of experience working on conventional and listed buildings.
 We cover the whole of Yorkshire, from the North York Moors to the Pennines, and our team is passionate about preserving the region’s heritage.
-We work on traditional and heritage buildings, from castles and stately homes to churches and cottages.
+We offer various traditional and heritage building services, from chimney repointing and repairs to chimney flaunching.
 Whether you’re looking to restore a historic building to its former glory or to renovate a listed property sympathetically, we can help.
-Contact us today to find out more about our services.

 Some of the main reasons why we believe that you should choose us for